Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Request Reset  <a id="request-reset"></a>

-This event is dispatched when a user decides they no longer wants to utilize personalized In-App messages.
-Following the recieval of this event, campaign deletes all personalized messages and redownloads only generic messages.
+This event is dispatched when users no longer want to use personalized in-app messages.
+After this event is received, Campaign deletes all personalized messages and downloads only generic messages again.

 #### Data payload definition  <a id="data-payload-definition-5"></a>